VaibhavModi/Flask_SPA/README.md

 # Flask - Single Page Application

-> This is a web application built using Flask micro-web-framework for server-side and HTML, JS, CSS for client-side.
+> This is a web application built using Flask micro-web-framework for server-side and HTML, CSS, JavaScript for client-side.

 > The website is live at [lightpurp.herokuapp.com](https://lightpurp.herokuapp.com/)